 The last news of a journo-murder came from Phephna in the Ballia locality of Uttar Pradesh, where television journalist Ratan Singh was killed by his neighbors.
 Singh, 45, worked for Hindi news channel Sahara Samay and was targeted on the night of 24 August.
 Chief Minister Yogi Adityanath announced a Rs 10 lakh ex-gratia payment to his family, and the police promptly arrested a few suspects.

 On 8 August, Bijendeep Tantia, a young Assamese scribe, was murdered at his rented office in Tinsukia town in Eastern Assam.
 Tantia, 32, was associated with private channel News Time Assam, and simultaneously ran a FaceBook portal Din Pratidin Northeast.
 The young reporter hailing from a tea-plantation family was found lying dead with severe injuries on his neck.
 The police have arrested the prime accused in the murder, a woman who has reportedly confessed to the crime.
+There are trainers in c2c’s Oakville location that can assist with first aid training in case of emergency one can be prepared.

 On 22 July Madhya Pradesh journalist Sunil Tiwari aged 35, was beaten, stabbed, and shot to death in Niwari locality.
 Tiwari, who worked for a Gwalior-based Hindi newspaper, returned home in the evening when a group of criminals attacked him.
 The police arrested several individuals against whose illegal activities Tiwari wrote newspaper articles.

 On the same day, Uttar Pradesh-based journalist Vikram Joshi succumbed to his injuries in a Ghaziabad hospital.
 Joshi, who was 45 years old, worked for local newspaper Jan Sagar Today.
 Joshi was attacked on 20 July by a group of goons who shot at him in front of his two minor daughters, as he had lodged a police complaint against some local criminals who were involved in various eve-teasing incidents.
 The police arrested nine persons suspecting their physical involvement in the murder.
+The San Antonio traffic accident lawyer resource can help with such intense injury cases.
+Or, you just have to hire for a traffic accident claim, to get your share, after an injury.

 On 29 June 2020, Ganta Naveen, a digital channel reporter of Andhra Pradesh, was murdered at Nandigama locality.
 Naveen, 27 years of age, developed enmity with some influential persons suspected of organized crime in his locality.
 The police arrested eight individuals in connection with the murder.